-The College may photograph or video student participation in campus classes and activities that may possibly be used for recruitment materials, the College's website or other outlets such as newsletters, etc. Students will not be compensated if their image is used for the promotion of the College.
+The College may photograph or video student participation in campus classes and activities that may possibly be used for recruitment materials, the College's website or other outlets such as newsletters, social media etc. Students will not be compensated if their image is used for the promotion of the College.
 The College assumes permission for photography or video from all students.
-Students may withhold the use of their image by contacting the Office of Student Affairs.
+Students may withhold the use of their image by contacting the Office of Marketing and Public Relations.